Watercolor Supplies Guide: Pens, Paper, Paint Brushes, Waterproof Ink, Lighting and Top-Down Video Recording Basics for Artists.

 A shared multi-section bowl may be helpful.
 It can be great for those who use tap water, allowing you to keep a single dish that separates clean from dirty water while painting.
 Rinse your brush on one side, load your clean rinsed brush on the other.
 This can help keep your colors vibrant by avoiding muddy water.

 That type of multi-section bowl system does not work for me, as it promotes emptying out all of the water at the same time.
 Even if some of your water is still clean, if the part with critically dirty brown murky water needs to be rinsed, it all has to go at the same time.
-This can become costly if going through too much purified water (to avoid adding mold spores to your supplies).
+This can become costly if going through too much purified water (sometimes used to avoid adding mold spores to your supplies or changing paint textures caused by well/hard water).
 Because of this I keep minimum 2 separate cups, but have recently decided 3 works best for me.
 The third bowl / cup is for sparkly mica or opaque paints that easily contaminate everything else (particularly metallic watercolors that stick to the brush bristles and make all your subsequent colors a touch sparkly).
 I use little sauce dipping cups, ramekins or small square ceramic bowls (added bonus of not looking like a cup you should drink water from absent mindedly while painting):

 5) Swatch card rubber stamps, binders and storage for DIY paint catalog.
 Regardless of your collection size, having a way to organize your paint swatches can be very helpful.
 No more scattered piles of random size scrap test paper.
 I can save all of my mixing recipes, color combination ideas, texture tests and more in organized coin collector pages.
 I no longer accidentally buy a color twice, or buy too similar of a color (not on purpose anyway) when I can just check my binder to see what I have.
 You'll need a big 3-ring binder that is made for tab folders to make room for these, not just a standard binder for punched line paper.
 You could use other size page protector sheets if making your own custom swatch cards (such as "business card size" or "trading card" protectors).
 Here are the the binders and 2"x2" coin protector sheets that I use: